John Katko Is First House Republican to Support Trump Impeachment

-Rep. John Katko (R-NY) on Tuesday became the first Republican House member to come out in support of impeaching President Donald Trump over last week’s riots at the U.S. Capitol.
+(AP) — Rep. John Katko is the first Republican to say he’ll vote to impeach President Donald Trump following the deadly siege of the U.S. Capitol by a pro-Trump mob.

+The New York congressman said in a statement posted to Twitter late Tuesday: “I will vote to impeach this president.”

+Katko, a former federal prosecutor, said he did not make the decision lightly.

 .